junxit/us-congress-bills-113/metadata.md

 - 2014-12-04 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
 Without written report.
 - 2014-12-04 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
 Without written report.
 - 2014-12-04 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 616.
+- 2014-12-09 — Passed Senate with an amendment and an amendment to the Title and an amended preamble by Unanimous Consent. (consideration: CR S6465-6566; text as passed Senate: CR S6465-6466)
+- 2014-12-09 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title and an amended preamble by Unanimous Consent.(consideration: CR S6465-6566; text as passed Senate: CR S6465-6466)